dataswift/open-source-developer-portal/app/guides/migrate-to-v2/02-making-requests.md

 guide:
     name: migrate-to-v2
     step: '2'
-title: Migrate to v2
+title: Migrate to the Access API
-description: Underlying principles of Dwolla's v2 API and guidance on upgrading your application from Dwolla's legacy v1 API.
+description: Underlying principles of Dwolla's Access API and guidance on upgrading your application from Dwolla's legacy v1 API.
 ---

 # Making requests

 Since you are talking to a new API, the components that make up a request such as the base URL, headers, and request payload will vary slightly.
-Interacting with v2 is fairly straightforward, and you should be aware of the following items when calling the API:
+Interacting with the Access API is fairly straightforward, and you should be aware of the following items when calling the API:

-* The base URL has changed in API v2 from `https://www.dwolla.com/oauth/rest/` to simply `https://api.dwolla.com/`
+* The base URL has changed in the Access API from `https://www.dwolla.com/oauth/rest/` to simply `https://api.dwolla.com/`
 * All requests should supply the `Accept` header with a value of: application/vnd.dwolla.v1.hal+json.
 This new header tells Dwolla how to interpret the request (specifically what format you expect in the response) and provides the ability to easily version the API if needed!
 * When data is supplied in a POST body, the `Content-Type` header is required with a value of: application/vnd.dwolla.v1.hal+json or simply application/json.
 The Content-Type header describes the data in the body of the request(e.g. JSON).

-#### Comparison of request and response between v1 and v2
+#### Comparison of request and response between v1 and the Access API

 ##### v1
 ```noselect